-First off, X-Men, Deadpool, and the related TV shows.
-The current X-Men story line has been going on since 2000, where we first saw Hugh Jackmans Wolverine, and Sir Patrick Stewarts Professor Xavier.
-Lastly, however, in Logan we saw them both die (spoiler, but if you haven’t seen it yet, what are you doing?), so it is clear that whatever comes next (Dark Phoenix) is mostly separate anyway, if you have even been able to keep up with this very confusing continuity.
+The current X-Men story line, including Deadpool and the TV shows, has been going on since 2000, where we first saw Hugh Jackmans Wolverine, and Sir Patrick Stewarts Professor Xavier.
+Lastly, however, in Logan we saw them both die, so it is clear that whatever comes next (Dark Phoenix) is mostly separate anyway, if you have even been able to keep up with this very confusing continuity.

 So if they do a total reboot with Dark Phoenix, they would be able to start inserting the Mutants into the MCU, as opposed to those awful, awful Inhumans.
 That wouldn’t even effect the other shows Disney bought, The Gifted or Legion, as they aren’t connected in the first place.

 “[Legion is] a part of the X-Men universe, but obviously we’re our own Astral Plane, we’re our own world,” Shuler Donner, X-Men Franchise producer said to comicbook.com.